original to The Matt Gonzalez Reader, May 29, 2019

 The group was eager to learn from past artists.
 “All of us liked a wide variety of artist books that we got from the library or occasionally purchases.
 Ensor, Goya, Max Beckmann, de Kooning, Rauschenberg, Picasso, David Park, and art periodicals.”

-St. John recalls a number of visitors stopping by to see what was happening at Segarini’s.
-He remembers Peter Rodriguez bringing a young Rupert Garcia to the studio.
-Garcia was from French Camp, just south of Stockton, and would emerge as an important Chicano graphic artist in the late 1960s and 70s.
-St. John also recalls San Francisco artists Manuel Neri (painter and sculptor) and Alvin Light (sculptor), who were both associated with the San Francisco Art Institute, dropping in.
+St. John recalls San Francisco artists Manuel Neri (painter and sculptor) and Alvin Light (sculptor), who were both students at the San Francisco Art Institute, dropping in.
 The artists drank beer, threw darts, and talked about the latest news in the art scene.
-Predictably, the police stopped by to see what kind of trouble the artists were getting into, just as Vic Segarini had suspected they would.
-Regardless, these artist visits were important and helped to connect the young Central Valley artists with the exciting San Francisco art scene.
+Bill Snyder also remembered their visit “fledgling artists such as Manuel Neri and Al Light came to see us in Stockton and great fun was had by all.”
+As one might imagine, these artist visits were important and helped to connect the young Central Valley artists with the exciting San Francisco art scene.

 THE SPATSA GALLERY & GREEN GALLERY

 Farley studied at CCAC in Oakland, so he was aware of the emerging art gallery scene in San Francisco.
 In a phone conversation from his home in San Mateo, Dimitri Grachis, now aged 87, who ran the Spatsa Gallery in San Francisco in the late 50s, asked: “You wanted to know about those boys in Stockton?
-They called themselves the Firehaus Group.” [fn17] Grachis continued: “I got a hold of them from someone.
+They called themselves the Firehaus Group.”
+Grachis continued: “I got a hold of them from someone.
 Jose Lerma may have mentioned them to me.
 All I remember about the guys is that they walked into the gallery and wanted to do a show.
-I knew them casually, they would come into the gallery sometimes.”
+I knew them casually, they would come into the gallery sometimes.”[fn19]

 Farley remembers that he was introduced to Grachis by artist Manuel Neri who knew Grachis from the art scene.
 Grachis “agreed to do a show to help me out” says Farley.

-On November 19, 1960, Jack Farloux (a pseudonym Farley used), Mel Hanson, and Bill Snyder made their San Francisco debut at the Spatsa Gallery on Filbert Street, in a show that included “Paintings and Constructions.”
-The three painters identified themselves as the “Firehaus Group” from Stockton, California.
-Snyder recalled that Muhs and St. John were not included because they had just graduated and didn’t have enough work to exhibit.
-The Spatsa show placed the Stockton group on the artistic map.
+The Spatsa exhibition placed the Stockton group on the artistic map.
 Artists such as Bruce Conner and Joan Brown, who regularly frequented the gallery, likely saw the show.
 There couldn’t have been a better place to be seen by this young group of artists.
-As Conner said “The Spatsa was virtually the epitome of everything that was going on in the ‘50s and ‘60s for us.” [fn18]
+As Conner said “The Spatsa was virtually the epitome of everything that was going on in the ‘50s and ‘60s for us.” [fn20]

-After the Spatsa Gallery show, the Firehaus group was invited to show at Ellen Kernaghan’s Green Gallery one block away from the Spatsa on Fillmore Street.
-Grachis remembers seeing the show the following year “I saw the show at the Green Gallery that Ellen Kernaghan put on.
+After the Spatsa Gallery exhibition, the Firehaus group was invited to show at Ellen Kernaghan’s Green Gallery one block away from the Spatsa on Fillmore Street.
+Grachis remembers seeing the exhibition the following year “I saw the show at the Green Gallery that Ellen Kernaghan put on.
 It was very interesting.
 One painting I remember made you feel as if you were sitting in the trenches of the Second World War.”
 The painting Grachis recalls is likely one by Bill Snyder whose “paintings of the late 1960s [according to Thomas Albright] dealt with figures associated with World War I and the 1920s.”

-Farley recalls that the Green Gallery show took place “a couple of years after the Spatsa show” and only included Mel Hanson and himself.
-Bill Snyder also went on to show at the new gallery, between 1961-66, but records of exhibitions at the Green Gallery are not readily available to confirm these recollections. [fn19]
+Farley recalls that the Green Gallery exhibition took place “a couple of years after the Spatsa show” and only included Mel Hanson and himself, but records of exhibitions at the Green Gallery are not readily available to confirm these recollections.[fn21]
+It is believed that Bill Snyder also went on to show at the new gallery, between 1961-66.
+One solo exhibition featuring Snyder in 1962, during the Firehaus days, has been confirmed by a notice in the San Francisco Examiner, November 25, 1962.

 MEL HANSON

 Biographical information about Mel Hanson is scarce.
 He graduated from George Washington High School, a public school in the Richmond District of San Francisco, in the Spring of 1955.
-His graduation yearbook professes his interest in painting, coins, and stamps.
+His graduation yearbook professes his interest in painting, coins, and stamps.[fn23]
 Just prior to graduating, Hanson won a poster art competition hosted by the San Francisco Advertising Club.
 First prize was $75.00.

 University of the Pacific has confirmed that Hanson graduated with a B.A. in philosophy in 1960 and that according to his transcript, he had some transfer credits from City College of San Francisco and San Francisco State College (now San Francisco State University).

 Hanson’s father, Dr. Karl Hanson was a psychiatrist working in San Francisco who taught psychiatry and was associated with Langley Porter Clinic.
-Dr. Hanson grew up in Mill Valley and was a graduate of College of the Pacific which may explain why the younger Hanson attended. [fn22] His mother, Margaret Jessup Hanson, who was born in Martinez, was a progressive activist in the Bay Area, connected to the First Unitarian Church and a member of the Interfaith Peace Committee in San Francisco.
+Dr. Hanson grew up in Mill Valley and was a graduate of College of the Pacific which may explain why the younger Hanson attended. [fn24] His mother, Margaret Jessup Hanson, who was born in Martinez, was a progressive activist in the Bay Area, connected to the First Unitarian Church and a member of the Interfaith Peace Committee in San Francisco.
 She was an early supporter of racial equality and gay rights and also worked in support of the farm labor movement.
-It is likely Mel Hanson was raised in a very progressive household. [fn23]
+It is likely Mel Hanson was raised in a very progressive household. [fn25]

 Even with the passage of so many years St. John does recall some anecdotal personal details.
 “I was his roommate for about a year at our commune.
 He would eat little dried fish from Chinatown.
 He was heartbroken from a girlfriend throwing him over.”
 According to St. John, Hanson worked for the Salvation Army during part of his Firehaus days.
 This has been confirmed by a search of the Stockton City Directory for 1962 which list “Hanson, Melvin driver Salvation Army h 940 N. Center.”
+Hanson’s younger brother Bill has share that “The reason that [Mel] drove a truck for The Salvation Army was that he had been granted conscientious objector status from the military draft based on his Christian pacifism and that job was considered his alternative service.”[fn26]
+At the time, the Selective Service System draft was in place to conscript men for military service in part because of the United States’ increasing involvement in international conflicts, particularly the Vietnam War.
+Conscientious objectors were typically classified under Class 1-O which exempted them from combatant military service; however, they were still subject to alternative service requirements through the Civilian Public Service (CPS) program.

 Importantly, Hanson appears to be the source of the Firehaus Group’s use of the word japonica.
 According to St. John, the word was used by the group as a sort of rallying cry; part secret handshake, part expression of exuberance.
 It originated from Hanson successfully passing a particularly challenging botany class thus ensuring he would graduate with a B.A. degree.
 Hanson’s younger sister, Gayle, recalls hearing the story from her mother, “He apparently yelled, “Japonica, japonica,” when he knew he had passed [his botany] class and could graduate.”
-Styphnolobium japonicum is a Japanese pagoda tree, also known as Sophora japonica so it is likely that Japonica was a term Hanson committed to memory in preparation for his exam.[fn24]
+Styphnolobium japonicum is a Japanese pagoda tree, also known as Sophora japonica so it is likely that Japonica was a term Hanson committed to memory in preparation for his exam.[fn28]

 In St. John’s opinion: “Mel Hanson was the best artist in the Firehouse Group and could really draw.
 The drawings I like best are the pencil drawings heavily worked.
 I saw some of them while he was doing them.”